 Hector, Kansas, once located within Mission Township, in Johnson County, is a vanished town today.

-The first settler in the area was John Dyche, in 1857.
+The first settler in the area was John Dyche in 1857.
 He soon established a productive livestock farm.
-An appealing area for settlers due to its gently rolling prairie, with Boone Creek running through, other people soon moved to the area including J.D.
+An appealing area for settlers due to its gently rolling prairie, with Boone Creek running through, other people soon moved to the area, including J.D.
 Jennison, Levy Clark, and Thomas James.
-In 1858 the first school was taught by John Hollingsworth, in a house belonging to Levy Clark.
+In 1858, the first school was taught by John Hollingsworth in a house belonging to Levy Clark.
 A schoolhouse was built in 1865.
-A post office was established in 1866 with John Dyche appointed as the first Postmaster.
+A post office was established in 1866, and John Dyche was appointed as the first postmaster.

-The Cumberland Presbyterian Church was organized in about 1868 and a brick church building was erected about the same time.
-The Methodists built the called the Linwood Methodist Church, a frame building that cost about $3,000.
+The Cumberland Presbyterian Church was organized in about 1868, and a brick church building was erected about the same time.
+The Methodists built the Linwood Methodist Church, a frame building that cost about $3,000.

-By 1878, two railroads passed through Johnson County including the Atchison, Topeka & Santa Fe, and the Kansas City Railroads.
-With two railroads connections nearby, the livestock business was very profitable for early settlers.
+By 1878, two railroads passed through Johnson County, including the Atchison, Topeka & Santa Fe and the Kansas City Railroads.
+With two railroad connections nearby, the livestock business was very profitable for early settlers.

-However many people stayed in the area and the 1902 Standard Atlas of Johnson County, Kansas, shows a cluster of the school, church, and cemetery, just to the east of Dyche land, along Boone Creek.
+However, many people stayed in the area, and the 1902 Standard Atlas of Johnson County, Kansas, shows a cluster of the school, church, and cemetery, just to the east of Dyche land, along Boone Creek.
 John Pincomb’s son Charles eventually became prominent in the Overland Park State Bank.
-Gravestones remain in the Linwood Pioneer Cemetery in Leawood, Kansas, and in the Corinth Cemetery in Prairie Village, Kansas.
+Gravestones remain in the Linwood Pioneer Cemetery in Leawood, Kansas, and the Corinth Cemetery in Prairie Village, Kansas.

 Hector was once located at the intersection of 87th Street and Nall Avenue.